 I don't just plug in a power supply and call it tested.
 My evaluation process for the MSI MPG A1250GS PCIE5 PSU involved multiple real-world scenarios over a 14-day period.
 I built a test system featuring an AMD Ryzen 7 7800X3D processor paired with an NVIDIA RTX 4070 Ti graphics card, 32GB of DDR5 RAM, two NVMe SSDs, and four SATA drives to stress the available connectors.

-My testing protocol included measuring power draw at idle, during typical gaming sessions (Cyberpunk 2077, Starfield, and Baldur’s Gate 3), and under synthetic stress tests using Prime95 and FurMark simultaneously.
-I monitored voltage stability using a multimeter on the 12V, 5V, and 3.3V rails, checking for fluctuations that could indicate poor regulation.
+Power draw is worth considering at idle, during typical gaming sessions (Cyberpunk 2077, Starfield, and Baldur's Gate 3), and under synthetic stress loads from Prime95 and FurMark running simultaneously.
+Voltage stability on the 12V, 5V, and 3.3V rails is the thing to watch, as fluctuations can indicate poor regulation.

 Noise measurements were taken using a decibel meter positioned 30cm from the PSU intake at various load levels.
 I also evaluated cable flexibility, connector quality, and the overall build experience.
 Temperature readings from the PSU exhaust helped me assess cooling efficiency across different load scenarios.